SUBSCRIBE TO OUR MAILING LIST

 Location(s)

 a.pass is currently in a period of reevaluation, reimagination, and ultimately reorganisation.
 As part of this transition process, the organization will use some temporary spaces.
-At the moment you can find the office, library and meeting space at GC Nekkersdal in Laken.
+At the moment you can find us at La Bodega in Molenbeek.

 information